 Income tax relief: All three schemes offer income tax relief on the initial investment.
-This has become a key attraction for many high-income investors who find their scope for pension contributions has been constrained or eliminated KEY GUIDE | November 2024 | Investing in VCTs and EISs completely by the reductions in the lifetime and annual allowances.
+This has become a key attraction for many high-income investors who find their scope for pension contributions has been constrained or eliminated completely by the reductions in the lifetime and annual allowances.

-- Capital gains tax (CGT) relief: VCTs, EISs and SEISs all provide capital gains tax relief, albeit at different levels. - Inheritance tax (IHT) relief: EIS and SEIS investments will usually qualify for business relief after a minimum ownership

-2. Investment returns
+- Capital gains tax (CGT) relief: VCTs, EISs and SEISs all provide capital gains tax relief, albeit at different levels. - Inheritance tax (IHT) relief: EIS and SEIS investments will usually qualify for business relief after a minimum ownership period. - 2.
+Investment returns